maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 ## Disabling Emmet

-If you don't line Emmet's auto-complete, you can disable it:
+If you don't like Emmet's auto-complete, you can disable it:

 1. File -> Preferences -> Settings
 2. Search for Emmet